 If you’ve been wondering like we have, when WiFi would finally make its way to the many Hawaii airlines that fly here, the answer is clearly in the air.
 Sometimes those five hours from the mainland can be a great way to finish last emails and close up shop before hitting the Islands.
 On the flip side, it’s also a nice time to be unplugged.
 So will WiFi be available on your flights, and if so, at what cost?

 Virgin America has just announced that all of their Hawaii flights now have WiFi (see below).
 Other carriers have over-water satellite based WiFi too, either already available or announced.
 Read on for details and an interesting twist on our experience getting more information about these new services.

-WiFi on Hawaii flights
+WiFi on 6 Hawaii Airlines: The Details

-Are you ready to pay $15 to $20 for Hawaii Wi-Fi?
+Are you ready to pay these 6 Hawaii airlines $15 to $20 for Wi-Fi?

 Please let us know your thoughts.